Shin-1980/GenAIxThreeJS/README.md

 # 3D rendering automated by OpenAI

-This website automatically generate 3D rendering from high-level natural language by communicating with OpenAI.
+This website automatically generates 3D rendering from high-level natural language by communicating with OpenAI.
-A command of a natural language is entered into a text box at the top of the website, and clicking "Modify scene" button triggers a message to a server ("app.py").
+A natural language command is entered into a text box at the top of the website, and clicking the "Modify scene" button triggers a message to a server (app.py).
 The server interprets the command and dynamically generates the corresponding Three.js script.
-The new scripts are fetched on the client, and the 3D view is instantly updated.
+The new script is fetched on the client, and the 3D view is instantly updated.

 [![Automate 3D rendering](https://img.youtube.com/vi/Eq8SnbMB7-o/0.jpg)](https://www.youtube.com/watch?v=Eq8SnbMB7-o)

 ## Protocol to OpenAI

-* OpenAI requires OpenAI API key, the model of OpenAI, and messages.
+* OpenAI requires an API key, a model name, and a set of messages.

 * The message defines the conversation history sent to the model.

-In this code, the message contains a role of OpenAI, task & restrictions, examples, prohibited conditions, and user command.
+In this code, the message includes the role, tasks and restrictions, examples, prohibited conditions, and user command.

   ```Python
             messages=[